swisskyrepo/PayloadsAllTheThings/XSS Injection/README.md

 ### Other Blind XSS tools

 - [Netflix-Skunkworks/sleepy-puppy](https://github.com/Netflix-Skunkworks/sleepy-puppy) - Sleepy Puppy XSS Payload Management Framework
 - [LewisArdern/bXSS](https://github.com/LewisArdern/bXSS) - bXSS is a utility which can be used by bug hunters and organizations to identify Blind Cross-Site Scripting.
 - [ssl/ezXSS](https://github.com/ssl/ezXSS) - ezXSS is an easy way for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting.

 ### Blind XSS endpoint

 - Contact forms
 - Ticket support
 - Referer Header
     - Custom Site Analytics
     - Administrative Panel logs
 - User Agent
     - Custom Site Analytics
     - Administrative Panel logs
 - Comment Box
     - Administrative Panel

 ### Tips

-You can use a [Data grabber for XSS](#data-grabber-for-xss) and a one-line HTTP server to confirm the existence of a blind XSS before deploying a heavy blind-XSS testing tool.
+You can use a [data grabber for XSS](#data-grabber) and a one-line HTTP server to confirm the existence of a blind XSS before deploying a heavy blind-XSS testing tool.

 Eg. payload